enham/redhatgov.github.io/content/workshops/eap_migration/installation.md

 Please follow the wizard accordingly:

 1. License Agreement: Accept the License Agreement.
-2. Installation Path: Accept the default installation path of `/home/student/EAP-7.0.0`.
+2. Installation Path: Accept the default installation path of `/home/student/EAP-7.0.0` (henceforth in this workshop referred to as `JBOSS_HOME`).
 3. Component Selection: Accept the defaults.
 4. Create an Administrative User: Accept the default username of `admin`, for the purposes of this lab use the password `Redhat1!`.
 5. Installation Overview: Review installation details.